 + Pan Wok

-- Chop all vegetables and herbs before start of cooking.
+- Chop all vegetables and herbs before the start of cooking.
 Long beans cut into small pieces.
-Grate firm tofu using vegetable grater.
-Or chop it using chef knife.
+Grate firm tofu using a vegetable grater.
+Or chop it using a chef knife.

 - Add tofu, fry it until golden brown, stirring with a spoon.
 Add the soy sauce, sugar and stir well.
 Remove wok from heat and cool tofu mix slightly.

-- In a big salad bowl mix well green beans, lemon basil, kaffir lime leaf and juice of lime.
+- In a big salad bowl mix well green beans, lemon basil, kaffir lime leaf and lime juice.
 Spoon tofu crumbs into lettuce leaves, sprinkle over with chopped peanuts.
 Serve with a slice of lime.
 Enjoy!